 Secure a Merchant Account for Subscription

-Now that you have brainstormed ideas to increase the value of your business through a subscription service, it is time to set up the payment processing infrastructure to support it.
-Subscription businesses, while profitable, are considered high-risk by banks.
+Now that you have brainstormed ideas to increase the value of your business through a subscription service, it is time to get set up with a credit card processing infrastructure to support it.
+Subscription businesses, while profitable, are considered high risk by banks.
 The reason behind this is due to the increased risk of chargebacks and fraud associated with these accounts.
 But this doesn’t mean that finding a continuity subscription merchant account is out of the question.
 This just means that you need to partner with a payments processor that has experience in the subscription industry.
 Here are a few questions that you can use to guide you as you search for your preferred payment processor:

 The processor must have the right framework to work with high risk businesses.
 Things to look for are: flexible underwriting, chargeback protections, along with seamless integration to multiple platforms and gateways.

 2. Do they have experience with subscription merchants?